EndrII/IndustrialcraftSnapImage/README.md

 This is snap version of industrial craft 2.2.8.188 server for minecraft 1.12.2.

 ### IC2
-  * Before use open ~/snap/ic2/current/server.properties and set your ip addres.
+  * Before use open ~/snap/ic2/current/server.properties and set your ip address.
+  * Open ~/snap/ic2/current/eula.txt and accept license. just replace "eula=false" to "eula=true"
   * run ic2